santoshsahoo/csurf/README.md

   - `req.headers['x-csrf-token']` - the `X-CSRF-Token` HTTP request header.
   - `req.headers['x-xsrf-token']` - the `X-XSRF-Token` HTTP request header.

+##### unintrusive

+  Determines whether token verification happens automatically or upon calling the `req.verifytoken()` method inside the method.
+This is false by default to keep backward compatibility with the original middle.

 ## Example

 ### Simple express example